jeff1evesque/fin-654/README.md

 ## Dashboard

-The dashboard shows from the select companies, which contains the least variance:
+The dashboard shows from the select companies with corresponding overall variance.
+Since variance is a measure of risk, the smallest overall variance is preferred:

 ![dashboard](https://user-images.githubusercontent.com/2907085/56251148-63ebf800-6080-11e9-9fdb-d7e7f65551bb.PNG)

 ## Exploratory

 Some exploratory analysis was conducted on individual company stock.
 Specifically, timeseries plots were made, as well as [autocorrelation function](https://en.wikipedia.org/wiki/Autocorrelation) (ACF), and [partial autocorrelation function](https://people.duke.edu/~rnau/411arim3.htm) (PACF) plots.
 However, later analysis focused on the collective portfolio, rather than individual timeseries.
-Furthermore, if more time were to be allocated to this project, an overall ACF and PACF would be computed, and would [determine](https://www.youtube.com/watch?v=R-oWTWdS1Jg) autoregression (AR), and the moving average (MA), and components to the below Arima model.
+Furthermore, if more time were to be allocated to this project, an overall ACF and PACF would be computed, and would [determine](https://www.youtube.com/watch?v=R-oWTWdS1Jg) autoregression (AR), and the moving average (MA) components to the below Arima model.

 ## General Pareto Distribution